Reuvi/ArithJava/README.md

 # ArithJava
-A program that can take in any arithmetic expression
+A program that can take in any arithmetic expression parse and spit out result.